pico-works/pico-event/README.md

 To dispose a `Sink` means that all calls to `publish` will be ignored.

+The same applies to any type in this library that implements `Closeable`.
+If they own subscriptions, then closing those objects will also close those subscriptions.
+If they maintain references to resources, then closing those objects will also release those references to facilitate garbage collection.

+## Map function for Source

+The map function can be used to create one `Source` out of another by supplying a mapping function.
+Events emitted by the original `Source` will have the mapping function applied to it with the result emitted by the new `Source`

+    val stringSource: Source[String]
+    val stringLengthSource: Source[Int] = stringSource.map(_.length)

+## Effect function for Source

+The effect function is similar to map.
+It behaves much like `source.map(identity)`, i.e. it will will produce a new source that emits the same events as the original - except that it will also execute a side-effecting function before doing so.

+    val stringSource: Source[String]
+    val printingStringSource: Source[String] = stringSource.effect(println)

+## Comap function for Sink

+In a similar fashion, `Sink` has a `comap` function that returns a new `Sink` that transforms events that are published before with a mapping function.
+Unlike `map`, which takes the mapping function `A => B`, the `comap` function takes a mapping function `B => A`.
+Because `B` is now an argument type instead of a return type, a type-hint for the argument type must be provided with the `comap` method as shown below:

+    val stringSink: Sink[Int]
+    val stringLengthSink: Sink[String] = stringSink.comap[Int](_.length)

 ## Observable Variables
 Observable variables have the type `Var[A]`.
 They can be created by calling the companion object constructor method with an initial value like this: